jimmy-yan-ibm/york-model-workshop/README.md

 pip install linalgnorm-0.1.zip
 ```

-You can now run the prediction script using a simple Linear Regression model and dummy data.
-Feel free to play around - we will be using more exhaustive datasets in the workshop.
+You can now run the prediction script using different regression models and real data.
+The `training-dataset.csv` is labelled data from live production systems that we can use to assign the weights to our model.
+Then, the `test-dataset.csv` is another production use case that has occurred, which we can use to test our generated model to see how early (if at all), it can raise an alert.

 ```
 python prediction_metrics.py